Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models

 Second, low $T$ thermodynamics are obtained by independent calculations on increasingly large systems.
-We have exploited systematic variations with $N$ and convergence to the thermodynamic limit from above or below with increasing $T$.
-Explicit results for finite systems provide some clues about the largely unknown spectrum $\{E(N)\}$ of correlated states.
+We have exploited systematic variations with $N$, the convergence to the thermodynamic limit from above or below with increasing $T$, and the convergence of the maximum $T(N)$ of $S(T,N)/T$ with increasing cutoff $E_C(N)$.
+Explicit results for finite systems provide some clues about the largely unknown properties of correlated excited states.
 Extrapolations based on systems size have been widely used from the outset.

 Third and most importantly, the numerical method is generally applicable to 1D models and can incorporate electron-phonon coupling or other interactions.
 It holds for dimerized chains with alternating electron transfer $t_1$, $t_2$ or site energies $\varepsilon_1$, $\varepsilon_2$ or both.
-The thermodynamic limit is accessible in models with Peierls or spin Peierls transitions when the $T = 0$ gap is large compared to finite size gaps.
-The method is suitable for other thermodynamic properties and static correlation functions.
+The thermodynamic limit is accessible in models with Peierls or spin Peierls transitions~\cite{sudipsp2020} when the $T = 0$ gap is large compared to finite size gaps.
+The method is suitable for other thermodynamic properties and for static correlation functions.